-Customers have been riding the success wagon for businesses from more than a decade now.
+Customers have been riding the success wagon for businesses for more than a decade now.
 With digitalization ferociously tapping every possible medium for businesses, customers experience holds more significance than ever.
-As per a research, customer experience will become the biggest game-changer for businesses by 2020, leaving price and product factor behind.
+As per research, customer experience will become the biggest game-changer for businesses by 2020, leaving price and product factors behind.

 So, as a business owner, you may have a brilliant product with an excellent pricing slab, but it all goes down in vain if you cannot offer your customers a stupendous service experience.
 Now you say that the internet is booming and there are customer behavior data available to help you tap your audience’s requirement, so what’s the need to do something else?
 You aren’t wrong, however, stats speak otherwise.

-Customers not only stay with a business if the support is good but also recommends it to the friends.
-This factor eludes a lot of businesses to invest in the call center services.
+Customers not only stay with a business if the support is good but also recommend it to friends.
+This factor eludes a lot of businesses to invest in call center services.
 Let’s start this blog with just understanding what is a call center and how does it influences a business’s growth:

 A call center is a premise where a large volume of customer calls are addressed and made to manage requests.
 There are typically two types of call centers; inbound and outbound.

 In an inbound call center, the incoming support and inquiries associated with calls from the customers are handled.
 Similarly, the outbound call centers reach out to the prospects and customers for different functions like telemarketing, debt collection, conducting surveys, and developing market research reports.

 Why call center was needed?
 Why is it required now?

 The burst of call centers happened in the late 90s and early 21st century when businesses realized that they can hand over their extraneous yet essential tasks to offshore specialized service providers for an affordable price.
 In fact, the initial boom of call centers happened because of the realization that delegating the calling operation to these outsourcing companies can offer a major cost advantage for the businesses.